 The Company has in place a planning and budgeting process to manage its liquidity risk and ensure it has sufficient liquidity to meet liabilities when due.
-As at December 31, 2016, the Company had a cash and cash equivalents balance of \$4,291,697 (August 31, 2016 - \$7,669,314) to settle current liabilities of \$10,532,282 (August 31, 2016 - \$7,279,969).
+As at December 31, 2017, the Company had a cash and cash equivalents balance of \$1,159,538 (December 31, 2016 - \$4,291,697) to settle current liabilities of \$14,614,988 (December 31, 2016 - \$10,532,282).
 All of the Company's accounts payable and accrued liabilities have contractual maturities of 30 days or due on demand and are subject to normal trade terms.
-The Company required additional funds to settle the existing liabilities, fund exploration and development expenditures, and maintain general and administrative expenses over the coming year.
+The Company requires additional funds to settle the existing liabilities, fund exploration and development expenditures, and maintain general and administrative expenses over the coming year.
 See Note 1.